10 things you (probably) didn’t know about Canadian small businesses

 8. High growth firms are not evenly distributed

 These three sectors have the highest concentration of high-growth firms (a firm with at least 10 employees and an average annualized employee or revenue growth greater than 20%, over three consecutive years):

 - Mining, quarrying, and oil and gas extraction

 - Administrative and support, waste management and remediation services.

 9. Most firms survive longer than five years

-10. Goods-producers have a higher survival rate
+10. Goods-producers have a higher survival rate compared to services-producers.

 Discover more research and analysis on issues impacting SMEs and the Canadian economy.